 |The Ju 52 had a distinctive appearance in part because of its tough corrugated skin|

 The military potential of the Ju 52 was obvious, and the RLM wasn't the only one that recognized it.
 Colombia and Bolivia used them in the early 1930s as floatplanes and cargo transporters.
-The Nazis were beginning to secretly plan their future Luftwaffe, so Junkers designed a bomber version capable of carrying 3300 lb of bombs and two standard 7.92 mm MG 15 machine guns.
+The Germans were beginning to secretly plan their future Luftwaffe, so Junkers designed a bomber version capable of carrying 3300 lb of bombs and two standard 7.92 mm MG 15 machine guns.
 The guns were in an open dorsal position and retractable ventral position, good protection for the day but outmoded quickly during World War II.
 Even when set up as a bomber, though, the Ju 52 remained capable of carrying heavy conventional cargo loads.

 |A Ju 52 3m.
 This was the production version and had a multitude of variants.
 Note the fixed undercarriage, an unfortunate necessity of the early-1930s design that reduced the aircraft's speed and range|